Solar-network/docs/docs/guidebook/core/plugins/required/core-forger.md

 yarn full:mainnet
 ```

-Swap out the node type and network as necessary by using the scripts in `core`'s [package.json](https://github.com/Swipechain/swipechain-core/blob/develop/packages/core/package.json) file.
+Swap out the node type and network as necessary by using the scripts in `core`'s [package.json](https://github.com/solar-network/solar-core/blob/develop/packages/core/package.json) file.

 ## Forging and the Network

 `core-forger` needs to have a host to connect to.
-As the forger holds no information about the blockchain state, it must make REST calls to an Swipechain Core node's P2P API to determine when to forge.
+As the forger holds no information about the blockchain state, it must make REST calls to an Solar Core node's P2P API to determine when to forge.

-The `core-forger` package generalizes its peer connection in the [client](https://github.com/Swipechain/swipechain-core/blob/develop/packages/core-forger/src/client.ts) class, which handles communication between the forging process and the rest of the node.
+The `core-forger` package generalizes its peer connection in the [client](https://github.com/solar-network/solar-core/blob/develop/packages/core-forger/src/client.ts) class, which handles communication between the forging process and the rest of the node.
 The client establishes peers based on the `hosts` config.

 By default, your `hosts` config includes a link to the default P2P API port.
 This assumes that you are running a full node, or a node with both relay and forging capabilities.

 If you are running a forging node without relay capacities, you will not have an internal P2P API available to you.
-In this case, you must connect to an Swipechain Core node with a P2P interface.
+In this case, you must connect to an Solar Core node with a P2P interface.

 ## Behind the Scenes